 Concurrent Enrollment credit is part of your permanent academic record.
 Be sure you are academically prepared to do well in college courses!

 BYU needs to receive an official transcript from all colleges/universities you have attended.
 This also includes concurrent enrollment.

 BYU accepts college-level academic credit from accredited schools.
 If your school isn’t listed under the Transfer Guides link, call Transfer Evaluation to be sure we accept credit from that school.
 Our general education (core) requirements are listed at core.byu.edu, so if you’re trying to take classes to fill requirements and your school doesn’t have a transfer guide, send us course descriptions that match (subject matter and credit hour) some of our core classes, and we can verify that they will fill requirements here at BYU.

 First, email Transfer Evaluation with a course description of any general education courses the student plans to take so Transfer Evaluation can determine if the class will be transferable.
-After Transfer Evaluation has determined the transferability of courses, the student can email the course description to thier college advisement center.
+After Transfer Evaluation has determined the transferability of courses, the student can email the course description to their college advisement center.

 Admission to the university doesn’t guarantee admission into a specific major program, but it is expected of all students that they move toward a major once admitted to BYU.
 University Advisement can help with this decision (2500 WSC, firstname.lastname@example.org).